Watsa Territory

-Watsa Territory is an administrative area in the Haut-Uele province of the Democratic Republic of the Congo.
+Watsa Territory is an administrative area in the Haut-Uélé province of the Democratic Republic of the Congo.

 The administrative center is the town of Watsa.

 Security issues

-During the Second Congo War (1998-2003), in August 1998, Ugandan troops occupied areas of Haut Uele including the town of Durba, the site of the Gorumbwa, Durba and Agbarabo gold mines.
+During the Second Congo War (1998-2003), in August 1998, Ugandan troops occupied areas of Haut-Uélé including the town of Durba, the site of the Gorumbwa, Durba and Agbarabo gold mines.
 Almost one ton of gold was extracted during the four-year period of occupation, worth about $9 million at the time.